 The shepherd motif is encountered in the 23rd Psalm; “thy rod and thy staff, they comfort me”.

-In many ways, the account of the Resurrection of Jesus is similar to that of Ausar (Osiris).
-Like Ausar, he is said to have risen from the dead.
+In many ways, the account of the Resurrection of Jesus is similar to that of Osiris.
+Like Osiris, he is said to have risen from the dead.
 The Ancient Egyptians believed, as did the early Christians (Hebrews, 4:14), that “man cannot be saved” by a distant Almighty, but only by one who has shared the experience of human suffering and death.

-The medieval Passion plays concerning the death and resurrection of Jesus closely parallels the death and resurrection of the Egyptian King as Ausar (Osiris).
+The medieval Passion plays concerning the death and resurrection of Jesus closely parallels the death and resurrection of the Egyptian King as Osiris.

-Finally, the biblical story about the raising from the dead of El-Asar or Lazarus has maintained the Ancient Egyptian name/concept of the Ancient Egyptian Ausar (Osiris).
-The miracle described in John’s Gospel was never an historic event, instead it was a recurring, deeply archetypal and widely used symbol of God’s power to resurrect the dead.
+Finally, the biblical story about the raising from the dead of El-Asar or Lazarus has maintained the Ancient Egyptian name/concept of Osiris whose name in the Ancient Egyptian tongue was ‘Asar‘.
+The miracle described in John’s Gospel was never an historic event.
+Instead it was a recurring, deeply archetypal and widely used symbol of God’s power to resurrect the dead.

 [An excerpt from Ancient Egyptian Roots Of Christianity by Moustafa Gadalla]

 A – Printed paperbacks are available from Amazon.